LRTECHDEMO/HelloWorld/README.md

 # HelloWorld
 New born
-This is from branch slave
+This is from branch slave.
+This didn't reach slack